Shreesh-Kulkarni/OS-Project/README.md

 For Linux Kernel to operate on the module we created, it has to be converted to a `.ko` format (kernel executable file) from a `.c` file.

 For this purpose we have to generate a makefile in order to convert the `.c` module to a `.ko` file.
 The makefile is attached above.

+#### Code and Logic

+Each time the `/proc/proc_mod` file is read, the `proc_read()` function is called repeatedly until it returns 0, so there must be logic to ensure that this function returns 0 once it has collected the data.

+So the final code is attached above with the name `proc_mod.c` which includes all the codes we discussed(procread, write,init, exit)